Updated: Apr 5

 It shouldn’t feel like a race.
 It’s about getting your financial priorities in order, so you can enjoy the next chapter in your amazing life.
 Something to look forward to.

 As of 2022, the average age to retire hovers right around 67 years of age.
 Regardless of what age you decide to call it quits in the labor force, it’s to your advantage to find the time to plan ahead.
 After all, you want retirement to be the smoothest and (more importantly) happiest stage of your life.
-With that, let’s look at how you can ride off into the sunset of retirement by planning for it accordingly.
+With that, let’s look at 4 ways to prep for a smooth retirement by planning for it accordingly.

 1. Make a Checklist of Your Assets